mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 ### VINCENNES TECHNOLOGY

-Vincennes has a technological edge over the rest of the Third | | [[Imperium]].
+Vincennes has a technological edge over the rest of the [[Imperium|Third Imperium]].
 The following High Guard components are available to the shipyards of Vincennes.

-Electronics: The electronics suites of Vincennes-built ships are very advanced, creating significant advantages for their ships.
-TL16 computer and sensor packages are available in limited numbers on the open market and in greater quantities to those who have the right connections or are friendly with Vincennes.
+Electronics: The electronics suites of [[Vincennes]]-built ships are very advanced, creating significant advantages for their ships.
+TL16 computer and sensor packages are available in limited numbers on the open market and in greater quantities to those who have the right connections or are friendly with [[Vincennes]].

 Processing Tech Level Cost Computer/40 16 MCr40 Core/110 16 MCr150 Sensors TL Suite DM Power Tons Cost Superior 16 Densitometer, Jammers, Lidar, Neural Activity Sensor, Radar